uroca/Short-NewsApi-script/readme.txt

 pip install -r requirements.txt

 You need to obtain your own newsapi key to access this service.
 The newsapi key must be stored in a separate file in this directory.
-The name of the file must be placed in config.py.
-The contents of the file should include a line with the following content - please note that your newsapi key should be enclosed by quotation marks: api_key = your_newsapi_key_here
+The name of the file must be config.py.
+The contents of the config.py file should include a line with the following content - please note that your newsapi key MUST be enclosed by quotation marks: api_key = your_newsapi_key_here

 Where the script initiates (__name__ == "main") the following parameters can be changed to retrieve data: